COVID Guidance for Parents (as of 08.03.21)

 Engagement with the NHS Test and Trace process

 Staff and parents/carers should understand that they will need to be ready and willing to:

-- book a test if they or their child are displaying symptoms.
-The main symptoms are a high temperature, a new continuous cough and/or a loss or change to the sense of smell or taste.
-Staff and pupils must not come into the school if they have symptoms and must be sent home to self-isolate if they develop them in school.
-All children can be tested if they have symptoms, including children under 5, but children aged 11 and under will need to be helped by their parents or carers if using a home testing kit
+- book a test if they are displaying symptoms.
+Staff and pupils must not come into the school if they have symptoms, and must be sent home to self-isolate if they develop them in school.
+All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit.

-- provide details of anyone they or their child have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace
+- provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test & Trace.

 Anyone who displays symptoms of coronavirus (COVID-19) can and should get a test.
 Tests can be booked online through the NHS testing and tracing for coronavirus website, or ordered by telephone via NHS 119 for those without access to the internet.
 Parents and staff must inform us immediately of the results of a test: